Header Photo by Ashlee Duncan

 –Communicate with “clarity and lack of pain.”
 This promotes freedom and exploration of what “can” happen instead of what “can’t.”

 –Wait for the follow after leading.
-This will help you become more aware of the energy you are transmitting, so that you can control your part more efficiently over time.
+This will help you become more aware of the energy you are transmitting, so that you can control it more efficiently over time.

 -Master moving in rhythm with rock steps and triple steps.
 It’s harder to do less when you are first learning.
 As you mature, variations will birth out of your personality trying to avoid repetition- expressions of your unique fingerprint.
-For example: Intensity changes, stretch, syncopations, slides etc are all alternatives that will help make your style distinct.
+For example: Intensity changes, stretch, syncopations, slides etc.

 Again I will reiterate that it’s easy to start something without pain, but it takes maturity to communicate with clarity and with intention as a leader.
 Over time you will develop the mentality of being one body with two distinct parts.
 Your partner is not a thing to process moves on- they are the other part of the body, so take care of them as if they are your body.